The smoothie — a super healthy drink, right? Not so fast.

 To be honest, I don’t even drink that many smoothies.
 I eat lots of fruit, sure, but I don’t usually crave smoothies because a lot of them contain yogurt.
 I not a huge fan.

 Luckily, I stumbled across a recipe on Yummly that promised a healthier smoothie with no yogurt.
-And after making it, I can honestly say this nearly full-on fruit — so much so that it reminds me of the olden days when I juiced fruits and veggies into frothy sippables.
+And after making it, I can honestly say this is nearly full-on fruit — so much so that it reminds me of the olden days when I juiced fruits and veggies into frothy sippables.

 Instead of yogurt, this recipe calls for a little almond milk.
 The rest is fruit.
 (Although the recipe doesn’t say you need ice, I added some anyway to get the drink nice and cold.)